Effect of the near-proton-emission threshold resonance in $^{11}$B on the branching ratio of beta-delayed proton emission from $^{11}$Be: Introduction

 \section{Introduction}

-Exotic nuclei with unusual ratios of protons to neutrons can undergo a variety of decay modes \cite{PfutznerRMP842012, VolyaFBS652024}.
-Occasionally, the decay probability for these rare processes such as the beta-delayed proton emission is unexpectedly high.
-The beta-delayed proton emission typically occurs in very proton-rich nuclei \cite{BatchelderADNDT2020}.
-However, the emission of protons following beta decay is also energetically allowed for neutron-rich nuclei with neutrons bound by less than $782$ keV \cite{Horoi2003}.
-The most promising candidate is $^{11}$Be \cite{BayePLB6962011}.
-The $1/2^+$ ground state of $^{11}$Be is a one-neutron $s$-wave halo state \cite{SchmittPRL1082012}, bound by only $501$ keV \cite{KelleyNPA8802012}.
+Exotic nuclei with unusual ratios of protons to neutrons can undergo a variety of decay modes~\cite{PfutznerRMP842012, VolyaFBS652024}.
+Occasionally, the decay probability for these rare processes, such as the beta-delayed proton emission, is unexpectedly high.
+The beta-delayed proton emission typically occurs in very proton-rich nuclei~\cite{BatchelderADNDT2020}.
+However, the emission of protons following beta decay is also energetically allowed for neutron-rich nuclei with neutrons bound by less than $782$~keV~\cite{Horoi2003}.
+The most promising candidate is $^{11}\mathrm{Be}$~\cite{BayePLB6962011}.
+The $1/2^+$ ground state of $^{11}\mathrm{Be}$ is a one-neutron $s$-wave halo state~\cite{SchmittPRL1082012}, bound by only $501$~keV~\cite{KelleyNPA8802012}.

-The beta-delayed proton emission of $^{11}$Be was confirmed by experiments indirectly \cite{RiisagerEPJA562020} and directly \cite{AyyadPRL1232019} with an unexpectedly high branching ratio.
-It can be explained by the decay proceeds through a proton resonance in $^{11}$B, located near the proton-emission threshold \cite{RiisagerPLB7322014}.
+The beta-delayed proton emission of $^{11}\mathrm{Be}$ was confirmed by experiments indirectly~\cite{RiisagerEPJA562020} and directly~\cite{AyyadPRL1232019} with an unexpectedly high branching ratio.
+It can be explained by the decay that proceeds through a proton resonance in $^{11}\mathrm{B}$, located near the proton-emission threshold~\cite{RiisagerPLB7322014}.
 This resonance had not yet been discovered at that time.
-Its evidences were found later in experiments \cite{AyyadPRL1292022, Lopez-SaavedraPRL1292022}.
-The resonance was identified as the $s$-wave single-particle resonance \cite{anh2022Be10}.
+Its evidences were found later in experiments~\cite{AyyadPRL1292022, Lopez-SaavedraPRL1292022}.

-In Ref.~\cite{AyyadPRL1232019} that directly observed the proton emission in $^{11}$Be for the first time, the branching ratio is estimated as $8.6 \times 10^{-6}$.
-Theoretical calculations give smaller values \cite{ElkamhawyPLB2021, AtkinsonPRC1052022, ElkamhawyPRC1082023}.
+In Ref.~\cite{AyyadPRL1232019}, which directly observed the proton emission in $^{11}\mathrm{Be}$ for the first time, the branching ratio is estimated as $8.6 \times 10^{-6}$.
+Theoretical calculations give smaller values~\cite{ElkamhawyPLB2021, AtkinsonPRC1052022, ElkamhawyPRC1082023}.
+Note that the small numerical values in Ref.~\cite{ElkamhawyPLB2021} were obtained using an experimental input parameter.
 In addition, the new experiment in Ref.~\cite{SokolowskaPRC1102024} raised the question of the upper limit of the branching ratio.
 According to Refs.~\cite{SokolowskaPRC1102024, RiisagerEPJA562020}, this limit is determined to be $2.2 \times 10^{-6}$.
-The resonance parameters are important to determine the value of the branching ratio.
-However, the location of the resonance is still uncertain.
-In different experiments, its values are $171$ keV \cite{AyyadPRL1292022}, $197$ keV \cite{AyyadPRL1232019}, and $211$ keV \cite{Lopez-SaavedraPRL1292022}.